Protecting Your Vehicle Service Operation

 Here are some tips to help prevent these types of losses.

-- At minimum, protect all exterior doors with double cylinder dead bolt locks and padlocks in the extension bar of the lock or in the channel of all overhead doors.
+- At minimum, protect exterior doors with double cylinder dead bolt locks and padlocks in the extension bar of the lock or in the channel of overhead doors.
 This not only makes it difficult to get into the building, but also difficult to get out should someone break in.
 (All public exits must be in an unlocked position during business hours.)

-- Maintain accurate inventory records for all stock including your tools, employees' tools, repair parts, and any other retail items.
+- Maintain accurate inventory records for stock including your tools, employees' tools, repair parts, and any other retail items.
 In the event of a burglary loss, accurate records make it quicker and easier to settle the claim in a fair and equitable manner.

 - Whenever storing customers’ cars overnight, store them inside if possible.
 This is the best way to prevent vandalism.

 - All outside storage areas should be fenced and well-lighted.